 The most effective research setups in 2026 combine complementary server types:

-For consumer and market research: Trends MCP (behavioral signals across 25+ platforms) + Brave Search or Exa (web content and current events) covers the full picture -- what consumers are doing and saying, plus what's being written about it.
+For consumer and market research: Trends MCP (behavioral signals across 15+ sources) + Brave Search or Exa (web content and current events) covers the full picture: what consumers are doing and saying, plus what is being written about it.

 For investment research: Trends MCP (consumer attention leading indicators) + Financial Datasets or Octagon (earnings and filings) creates the leading-indicator-plus-fundamental stack that institutional research teams use.
 For professional investment workflows requiring institutional-grade behavioral data with ticker mapping, Paradox Intelligence provides the institutional version of the same behavioral signal layer.

-For content and marketing research: Trends MCP (cross-platform trend velocity) + Exa (semantic content discovery) + Brave Search (current web search) gives you the complete picture of what's trending, what already exists, and what's happening now.
+For content and marketing research: Trends MCP (cross-platform trend velocity) + Exa (semantic content discovery) + Brave Search (current web search) gives the complete picture of what is trending, what already exists, and what is happening now.
+The content ideation tools comparison covers this stack from the marketing side.

 For technical research and documentation: Firecrawl (full page content) + Exa (semantic search) + Brave Search (current results) covers most technical research needs.

-The practical consideration is that MCP servers are additive -- each one extends what your AI assistant can do without replacing the others.
-Start with Trends MCP for behavioral signals (the layer most AI assistants lack entirely) and add web search and financial data based on your specific workflow needs.
+The practical consideration is that MCP servers are additive: each one extends what an AI assistant can do without replacing the others.
+Start with Trends MCP for behavioral signals (the layer most AI assistants lack entirely) and add web search and financial data based on specific workflow needs.

 FAQ